Selsey Frequently Asked Questions

 What’s being done to protect Selsey right now?

 The Selsey frontage is monitored by coastal engineers, and a programme of significant investment in beach management is in place to decrease wave energy and extend the life of the existing defences.
 This work involves replenishing beach material lost to natural processes and investing in the structures which retain it.
-Funding for this work is secured for at least the next two years.
+Funding for this work is secured for at least until 2025.

 What is the risk of erosion?